TylerAtStarboard/RuntimeGameExplorer/README.md

 - **Added hooks!** You can now programmatically open/toggle the tool with your own binds, respond to explorer instance selection, force explorer selection on an instance, and more
 - This should make it easier to work with this tool and bind it to your games
 - A couple example scripts are included
-- Open up the readme or view the github for more information

 Some examples:

 ```lua